tmtk75/jumly/README.md

 #  README

 JUMLY is a JavaScript library.
-Using JUMLY, you can use UML diagram on your HTML document.
+Using JUMLY, you can easily embed UML diagram on your HTML document.
 All are just two in order to use JUMLY.

 - Text editor you get used to use.